 You can read up on the common issues associated with pelvic floor dysfunction here.

 First up, get comfortable.
 Now imagine that you need to use the bathroom and can’t cross your legs or shift your weight around to help you.
 Contract the muscles around your base, but don’t squeeze your glutes or thighs.
 Can you feel a lift?
 It might be microscopic to start with, just like the first time you exercise any muscle group.

 Once you know the feeling you are looking for, try a set – squeeze and hold while you count to 10 seconds.
-You may feel your muscles start to fade, the contraction lag, and that’s OK, muscular fatigue means you’re increasing your strength.
+You may feel your muscles start to fade, the contraction lag, and that’s okay, muscular fatigue means you’re increasing your strength.
 Release and try another 10 counts.
 And again.
 Aim for five holds to start, and gradually increase this number, and the length of the hold, every day.
-Science says you should notice a big difference within 12 weeks.
+You should notice a significant difference within 12 weeks.

 It’s easy to forget to do this – so write yourself a coded message on your bathroom mirror and do them while you’re brushing your teeth, or as you’re driving to work.

 If you’re a new mom give one of our post-pregnancy workouts a go – each short workout features a focus on pelvic floor strengthening, so you won’t have to remember to do it on your own.